Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

    `forever start server.js`

-## Configure Alfresco and Share for AEV
+## Configure Share Extensions for AEV (Optional)

+>**Note:** These steps are only required if you wish to accomplish one or both of the following:
+>   * Use the Alfresco Enterprise Viewer as the document viewer in the Share interface
+>   * Include an action in the Share interface to launch a document in the Alfresco Enterprise Viewer in a new tab

 1. Stop Alfresco

-1. (OPTIONAL) This step is only required if using the Alfresco Enterprise Viewer in Share (Either the external launcher action, the webpreview, or both).

-   Locate the `oa-alfresco.amp` in the `Alfresco Artifacts` folder of the alfresco-enterprise-viewer-package zip.
+1. Locate the `oa-alfresco.amp` in the `Alfresco Artifacts` folder of the alfresco-enterprise-viewer-package zip.

    Copy the amp to the `ALFRESCO_HOME/amps` directory.